weaveworks/policy-agent/docs/code_structure.md

 ### terraform

-Contains the terraform server that is used by the `terraform controller`.
+Contains the terraform server that is used by the `terraform controller` to validate terraform plans against terraform policies